Caliente

 • Engineering challenges cutting away the concrete ceiling of the garage

-• Custom casing & trim milled to fit into existing style
+• Custom casing and trim milled to fit into existing style

 • Elliptical and round top arches